 115:53:53 Bean: (Garbled)

-[Al turns around and goes out of the picture, presumably over to the minus-Y (south) footpad.
-Pete will use the S-Band thermal cover to help keep the EVA-2 rock box warm during the rest period between the two EVAs.
-See the discussion at 118:38:12 and at 118:47:32.]115:54:00 Conrad: Well, I tell you.
+[Pete turns around and goes out of the picture to the left to resume deployment of the S-Band.
+Later, he will use the S-Band thermal cover to help keep the EVA-2 rock box warm during the rest period between the two EVAs.
+See the discussion at 118:38:12 and at 118:47:32.
+Photo AS12-47-6904 shows the brownish-gold cover on the plus-Y (north) footpad.
+Cutmore writes, "You can just see the cover handle Pete used when handing the cover to Al.]115:54:00 Conrad: Well, I tell you.
 I think it's pretty much the same as Neil and Buzz found, don't you, Al?

 115:54:05 Bean: I do.
 One thing I've noticed: it seems to compact into a very shiny surface (where you step on the surface).
 I guess the particles are very small and very cohesive; so every boot print, as you look at it, looks almost like it's a piece of rubber itself.
 It's so well defined, you can't see any grains in it or anything.